toliaqat/xenon-wiki/Example-Service-Tutorial.md

 # Overview
-This simple tutorial describes a very simple service, and its factory (they way to create new instances).
+This simple tutorial describes a very simple service, and its factory (the way to create new instances).
 Use it as a starting point in creating your own service.
 It also describes how to start the default Xenon host, or multiple hosts that synchronize with each other.

 # Prerequisites